broadinstitute/gatk-sv/module07_boost/README.md

 The output of this step is a single VCF with a `BS` attribute added to the sample-level genotype fields for all variants.

+## Step 3: Filter VCF based on lgBoost scores

+This step filters low-quality genotypes based on their Boost scores as annotated in `Step 2`.

+Use `wdl/Module07FilterGTsPart3ApplyModel.wdl` to run this step.

+This step requires a minimum BS lookup table for filtering.
+This table can be generated in several ways, such as:

+1. Manually generating a table of hard thresholds; see `_TBD_` for an example of this format, or
+2. Dynamically optimizing thresholds for different types of SVs using the minGQ workflows.
+Note that this option is still in development.

+The output of this step is a filtered VCF ready for additional downstream filtering & annotation.

 ---

 ## OLD (pre-RLC):